⛹️♂️Motor Learning and Control

 Schema Theory

-• Recall schema selects parameters for producing movement; recognition schema evaluates the response after execution
+• Recall schema selects the parameters for producing a movement.
+Recognition schema evaluates the response after execution (similar to Adams' perceptual trace, but more flexible).

-• Variable practice strengthens schemas because experiencing different versions of a task builds more robust, generalizable rules for novel situations
+• Variable practice strengthens schemas because experiencing different versions of a task (shooting from different distances, throwing at different targets) builds more robust, generalizable rules.
+This is why variable practice often beats repetitive drilling for transfer to new situations.

-Compare: Information Processing Theory vs. Schema Theory—both are cognitive approaches, but Information Processing focuses on how information flows through stages, while Schema Theory explains how we generalize learning to new situations.
-Schema Theory is essential for explaining why variable practice beats repetitive drilling.
+Compare: Information Processing Theory vs. Schema Theory: both are cognitive approaches, but Information Processing focuses on how information flows through stages, while Schema Theory explains how we generalize learning to new situations.
+Schema Theory directly supports the coaching principle of varied practice.

 Systems and Ecological Theories